top of page

 Can you seek funding without being fully prepared?
 Sure, but it’s as ill-advised as trying to run a marathon without training first.
 Fundraising before you are truly ready will slow you down, add costs, and potentially damage your reputation, compromising not just your initial chances of success but your ability to raise funds in the future.

-Over the course of the next ten weeks, we hope you will get a clearer sense of whether or not you are really ready for outside investors, and what you will need to do to reach the fundraising finish line without unnecessary pain for your gain.
+Over the course of this series, we hope you will get a clearer sense of whether or not you are really ready for outside investors, and what you will need to do to reach the fundraising finish line without unnecessary pain for your gain.

 Tip 1: If you can tweet, you can meet